-- Ensure that the local PC has read/write access to the HE/LX Analysis patient directory on the server - 2.
-On the local PC, create a directory labeled "c:\nm\bin" - Copy the h4w.ini file from a PC that has HE/LX Analysis installed and paste it into the local directory.
-(The h4w.ini file most likely can be found in the c:\nm\bin directory.)
+- 1. Ensure that the local PC has read/write access to the HE/LX Analysis patient directory on the server - 2.
+On the local PC, create a directory labeled "c:\nm\bin" Copy the h4w.ini file from a PC that has HE/LX Analysis installed and paste it into the local directory.
+(The h4w.ini file most likely can be found in the c:\nm\bin directory.

 Using Windows, test to ensure that the path to the Patient Directory works for the PC where PCPatch is installed.

-Microsoft File Explorer keeps opening when DR400 plugged in

-If the window keeps opening, it may be that your connection is loose.
-But if you want to prevent the window from opening when you first plug in or erase your DR400, you can adjust your Windows Settings.
+Microsoft File Explorer keeps opening when DR400 is plugged in when you first plug in or erase your DR400, you can adjust your Windows Settings.
 Go to Settings > Devices > AutoPlay and for Removable Devices, set it to "Take no action".